Vargodl/DVwords-WeekenStrung/README.md

 Instead of suicide by money, it is probably more like Russian roulette at extremes.
 Why not just near asphyxiation?

-Most recently this is evident most obviously by the Titan disaster, which galvanized public attention and multinational state of the art rescue attempts for 5 people versus the almost ‘blink and its forgotten’ refugee tragedy in the Mediterranean where perhaps 600 desperate refugees drowned while a Greek rescue vessel essentially looked the other way and did nothing.
+Most recently and obviously this is evident by the Titan disaster, which galvanized public attention and multinational state of the art rescue attempts for 5 people versus the almost ‘blink and its forgotten’ refugee tragedy in the Mediterranean where perhaps 600 desperate refugees drowned while a Greek rescue vessel essentially looked the other way and did nothing.
 I’m not the first to point of the ethical issues and inconsistencies in this.

 It is fair to point out that the Titan seemed to be a race against time (a surrogate for oxygen) and there were even some outlets who had an oxygen countdown on.
 There is some speculation that this was for naught because they knew the sub imploded on Sunday, squeezed in a death grip along the length of the tube, probably shredding the inhabitants who had little time to know what was happening and so soon afterward we’re pressure emulsified without nervous systems to experience the last minutes of life—>death.
 Though there is some unclear evidence that they knew they were in trouble (perhaps the acrylic cap what beginning to chatter as the pilot warned…though warning that this would give them enough time to get up to safety) because they dropped their sandbags to initiate a rise.